AndrewHardemon/Clicky-Game/clicky-game/README.md

 # Clicky-Game
-A Memory Game made with React
+A Memory Game made with React, MongoDB, Express, JavaScript, and CSS

+## Summary
+Log in and click start.
+Then you start the game and click the image you see pop on scree.

 ## Instructions